UMAprotocol/protocol/.github/PULL_REQUEST_TEMPLATE.md

 **Testing**

-Explain how you tested the changes in this pull request and how reviewers should test the changes.
+List the steps for reviewers to test the changes.

 **Issue(s)**